John Howard (prison reformer): Awards and honours

 Howard became the first civilian to be honoured with a statue in St. Paul's Cathedral, London.
 A statue was also erected in Bedford, and a further one in a John Haviland-designed monument in Kherson.
-His bust features in the architecture of a number of Victorian prisons across the UK, such as at Shrewsbury.
+His bust features in the architecture of a number of Victorian prisons across the United Kingdom, such as at Shrewsbury Prison.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1790.